MustangCut/github-actions/README.md

-# This repo contains my CI/CD practise with GitHub Actions!
+# This repo contains my CI/CD practice with GitHub Actions!